Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation

 We assume that the operator $\Ll$ has uniformly bounded coefficients and that $\Ll$ is strongly elliptic: that is, there exists a constant $\lambda>0$ such that for each $w\in \Omega$ and $\nu \in \RR^2$ we have

-In what follows we do not make any smoothness assumption on the coefficients of $A$.
+Let us emphasize that we do not make any smoothness assumption on the coefficients of $A$.
 In particular, the equation $\Ll h = 0$ is understood in a weak form, that is, we say that $\Ll h = 0$ if the gradient of $h$ is locally square integrable and for each test function $\xi\in \mC^\infty_0(\Omega)$ we have